juanjo255/MITNANEX/notes/MITNANEX/Tools.md

-# TOOLS
-> Here, I write summaries of some of the tools that exist to do the same task, in that way, we get ideas to develop our tool, also I write about other tools that can be useful.
->
+> This document is to annotate tools to review in order to know more about the state of art of tools meant to manage mitochondrial DNA in different ways.
-> There are two types of strategies in which tools can be ranked: **seed-based** and **seed-free**.
+> Tools are classified into two types of strategies: **seed-based** and **seed-free**.
+Also, we will review useful tools that do not fit into these categories due to their purpose.
+Those are ranked into 'Others'.
 >
 > Seed-based:
 >> + [[GetOrganelle]]